Avedati/AbhiScript/README.md

-# Stork
+# AbhiScript

-Stork is a hobby project of mine.
+AbhiScript is a hobby project of mine.
 It is a small programming language.
-This project is a Python interpreter for Stork.
+This project is a Python interpreter for AbhiScript.
 You can look at the grammar for details on the language specification.

 ## Getting Started